fusorjs/dom/README.md

 - init children from static array (spread/rest optimization)
 - replace all children from dynamic array (spread/rest optimization)
 - same (by ref) dynamic arrays will not trigger updates
+- add possibility to set property (ex: input.value) instead of always setting attribute (probably by using prefix "$" or by defining all cases)

 ## BACKLOG

-- add possibility to set property (ex: input.value) instead of always setting attribute (probably by using prefix "$" or by defining all cases)

-- replace only range of children from dynamic array (usinng node start/end indexes)

 - implement style, object, data attributes,
+- replace only range for dynamic children array (using node start/end indexes)
+- jsx support
 - elements with event handler callbacks (onclick) should be static in typescript https://stackoverflow.com/q/71111120/7138254
+- optimize by diffing nodes for dynamic children array

 ```json
   "exports": {